apache/airavata-user-docs/docs/user-documentation/monitor-experiment.md

 ##### <h5 id="monexp">Monitor Experiments</h5>
 1. Individual experiment status can be monitored from 'Experiment Summary Page'.
-2. User can also view all the experimetns statuses from 'Experiment Browse' page as well and further monitory a selected specific one.
+2. User can also view all the experiment    s statuses from 'Experiment Browse' page as well and further monitory a selected specific one.
 2. Based on your permission level you would have access to information.
 3. Generally as soon as you create your login and access this page, you would see grayed out "Applications" (See Image: Portal Workspace)
 4. Applications are your tools or codes that you would select to launch jobs ar remote resources.